wazuh/wazuh-documentation/source/learning-wazuh/build-lab/install-wazuh-central-components.rst

 Wazuh is a security platform that provides unified XDR and SIEM protection for endpoints and cloud workloads.
 The solution is composed of a single universal agent and three central components: the Wazuh server, the Wazuh indexer, and the Wazuh dashboard.
 Check the :doc:`Getting Started </getting-started/index>` documentation to learn more.

 To set your Learning Wazuh environment, you can install the Wazuh central components using our installation assistant, you may download our ready-to-use :ref:`OVA <virtual_machine>` or you can launch an EC2 Instance with our :doc:`AMI </deployment-options/amazon-machine-images/amazon-machine-images>`.
-You can check our :ref:`Installation guide <installation_guide>` for more details and other installation options.
+Check our :ref:`Installation guide <installation_guide>` for more details and other installation options.

 Install Wazuh using the Wazuh installation assistant